wwwweb/CRMod/README.md

 Press **F6** on the custom games screen to open the Setup Wizard, a file-driven lobby manager.
 Each `.setupwizard` file in `BepInEx/config/setupwizard/` describes a set of lobbies to create, including slots, teams, rewards, taboos, and AI or player invites.
 The **+ New template** button generates a ready-to-edit template file with format reference and examples.

 Lobbies move through a clear lifecycle: **idle → todo → waiting → ready → started**, with **ignored** and **archived** for housekeeping.
-The UI shows live status, flags discrepancies between a running lobby and its confuration in file, and lets you sync individual lobbies or all at once.
+The UI shows live status, flags discrepancies between a running lobby and its configuration in file, and lets you sync individual lobbies or all at once.
 A search field and filter pills keep large game series setups manageable.

 Once a lobby is configured and all reward/taboo settings have been applied, the **▶ Start game** button becomes available.
 Setup Wizard coordinates with Async Creator automatically: rewards and taboos defined by Async Creator chat commands in the `.setupwizard` file are applied to the lobby.